naveenrajm7/vagrant_utm/docs/index.md

 ## Getting started

-Get started with Vagrant UTM plugin in 3 simple steps.
+Get started with Vagrant UTM plugin in 2 simple steps.
 Make sure both [Vagrant] and [UTM] are installed before your proceed.

 {: .note}
 UTM Vagrant plugin is built around the existing UTM API.
-Some steps like Import, Snapshot are not straightforward.
+Some action like Snapshot are not straightforward.
 Please check [Known Issues](/known_issues.md) before using this plugin.

 ### Install